The Thinker: Portrait of Louis N. Kenton: Reception

 Between 1900 and 1916 Eakins exhibited the painting at least thirteen times, including at major venues such as the Carnegie Institute's Annual Exhibition in 1900–1901, the Pennsylvania Academy's Annual and the Pan-American Exposition in Buffalo.
 Unusually so for an Eakins portrait, The Thinker: Portrait of Louis N. Kenton received notice soon after it was painted.
 The figure's baggy suit and informal demeanor led early admirers to describe both the figure and the painting as ugly and awkward.
 On several occasions Charles Henry Caffin wrote admiringly of the painting, making what was at that time novel reference in American art criticism to the image's psychological, rather than pictorial or anecdotal, characteristics.
 Caffin wrote that "the very crudity of the realism is in the highest degree impressive....The subject, indeed, has been surprised as he is pacing the floor, deep in some mental abstraction; he seems utterly unaware of the painter's presence, and the latter has forgotten himself in his absorption in the subject."

 Reviewing the memorial exhibition of Eakins's work at the Metropolitan Museum of Art in 1917, art critic Henry McBride singled out The Thinker: Portrait of Louis N. Kenton as "the most restrained, most classical of all the Eakins canvases."
 The Metropolitan Museum purchased the painting later that year.

 A small oil study for the portrait is in the collection of the Farnsworth Art Museum.
 It is similar to the finished painting, except for the elongation of the shadows on the floor, the introduction of a wall behind Kenton, and the addition of his eyeglasses.
 The loose and energetic handling of the study was eliminated in the large painting.

+In popular culture

+The painting is a particular favorite of Vincent Millay, a character in Emily St. John Mandel's 2020 novel The Glass Hotel.

+The painting was later used as the cover for the New York Review Books edition of the John Williams novel Stoner.